Skip to content

 Terminal window

-./your_program 2> tidesdb.log # Redirect stderr to file
+./your_program 2> tidesdb.log # Redirect std output to file

 Column Family Operations